UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 Secured SME loan requirements

-In the United Kingdom, the standards for a secured business loan are often less stringent than those for unsecured financing, however this varies from lender to lender.
+In the UK, the standards for a secured business loan are often less stringent than those for unsecured financing, however this varies from lender to lender.

 If you or your company have valuable assets and are willing to pledge them as collateral for a loan, you may be able to get a secured business loan.